 The food on Star Clipper was very good.
 There were a few food standouts, with some appetizers and entrees being better than others, as can be expected.
 All the buffet signage is written in English and German.

-There is only one main dining area on Star Clipper.
+There is only one main dining area on Star Clipper, which has open seating.
 There’s table seating with chairs and booth seating.
 The buffet area is in the center of the space.

 Two breakfasts were available daily: An early riser’s option and the full breakfast buffet.